cjthomas-opensource/space-program-playset/README.md

 * The `cad-model-basic` folder contains CAD files for model components using a very simple art style.

+* The `reference` folder contains reference diagrams of specific spacecraft and space science instruments.

 _(This is the end of the file.)_